Thenlie/mdnman/lib/javascript/web_api/storage_access_api/using/index.md

 }
 ```

+> [!NOTE]
-> **Note:** `requestStorageAccess()` requests are automatically denied unless the embedded content is currently processing a user gesture such as a tap or click ({{Glossary("transient activation")}}), or if permission was already granted previously.
+> `requestStorageAccess()` requests are automatically denied unless the embedded content is currently processing a user gesture such as a tap or click ({{Glossary("transient activation")}}), or if permission was already granted previously.
 If permission was not previously granted, `requestStorageAccess()` requests must be run inside a user gesture-based event handler, as shown above.

 ### Related website sets